For more information, please visit the New Jersey Division of Elections website.

 If You Want to Vote by Vote-by-Mail Ballot:

-Requesting an absentee/vote-by-mail ballot:
+Requesting a vote-by-mail ballot:

 Every registered voter is eligible to receive a vote-by-mail ballot by applying for one.
 Unless they are already on the default vote-by-mail list, voters will not be automatically sent a vote-by-mail ballot without an application.
 When filling out your application you can signify if you want to be placed on the default vote-by-mail list going forward (wherein you will receive a vote-by-mail ballot for all future elections).
 To confirm whether you are on the default list, please call your county clerk.